georgmartius/vid.stab/README.md

 ffmpeg -i input.mp4 -vf vidstabdetect -f null -
 ```

   *` -f null - ` makes sure that no output is produced as this is just the first pass.
-This in-turn results in faster speed*
+This in-turn results in faster speed.*

-  Analyzing strongly shaky video and putting the results in file mytransforms.trf:
+  Analyzing strongly shaky video and putting the results in file `mytransforms.trf`:
 ```shell
 ffmpeg -i input.mp4 -vf vidstabdetect=shakiness=10:accuracy=15:result="mytransforms.trf" -f null -
 ```